Froggo-Froggins/.github/README.md

 # Welcome to the repository of $FROGGINS.
-A meme token on Solana blockchain.
+# Meme token built on Solana blockchain.

 Visit us at: https://www.frogofroggins.wtf/